ismathreel66/WebDeviSphere/README.md

 # WebDeviSphere for a worldview

 New to dev.
-Looking to learn, engage an engineer with a focus on Webdev.
+Looking to learn, engage and engineer with a focus on Webdev.
 Have extensive experience in IAM